אדם כי־יהיה בעור־בשׂרו שׂאת או־ספחת או בהרת והיה בעור־בשׂרו לנגע צרעת והובא אל־אהרן הכהן או אל־אחד מבניו הכהנים׃

 Took a cloak, put it over both their shoulders, and, walking backward, went in and covered their naked father.
 Their faces were turned away, so that they did not see their father lying there shamefully exposed.
 (Gen 9:23)

 Instead of publicising their father’s fault, they hid it from themselves and others.
 As a result, they were blessed and Ham’s descendants through Canaan were cursed.
-They fulfilled the very important Torah principle proposed by King Solomon,
+They fulfilled the very important Torah principle proposed by King Solomon, "He who conceals an offense promotes love, but he who harps on it can separate even close friends."
+(Pro 17:9)

 Even when we feel that we are right about another’s transgression, to reveal it is divisive, and therefore an abomination to HaShem (Prov 6:19).
 The Talmud is full of stories of rabbis who brought peace to their congregants by deciding to “cover” a transgression.
 It is actually exactly what Yeshua does for us.
 He “covers” our transgressions from HaShem.
 Not that they were never there, but He hides them under His favor, so that all the Father sees is the light and glory of His Son in us.
 Moshe did the same thing for the Children of Israel concerning the issue of the Golden Calf.
 The Hebrew word for atonement is “כפר / capar” which means, “to cover!”
 That is also why Yeshua strongly advised for people to resolve their issues with each other in private, not through “YouTwitFace” (YouTube/Twitter/FaceBook) which have today become obscene international platforms for lashon hara.